-Father, 3-year-old girl reunited after Amber Alert abduction
+Father, 3-year-old girl reunited after Amber Alert

 Madeline’s father followed the car for a while until he lost it and had to turn around to call 911 because he left his phone at home, officials said.

 Madeline was found on Interstate 10 in Tallahassee by FHP troopers who recognized the vehicle form the Amber Alert.
-Four people inside the suspect vehicle were taken into custody by mile marker 208 in Leon County, authorities said.
+Two suspects were inside the suspect vehicle and taken into custody by mile marker 208 in Leon County, authorities said.

 The suspects are being questioned in Tallahassee.
 Authorities say they will face charges of kidnapping but a lot of questions remain regarding the abduction.